Jan David Simon, 3rd Viscount Simon

 Jan David Simon, 3rd Viscount Simon (20 July 1940 – 15 August 2021), was a British hereditary peer and member of the House of Lords.

-Biography
+Early life and education

-The son of the 2nd Viscount Simon, he was educated at Westminster School and at the School of Navigation, Southampton University.
-He was further educated at Sydney Technical College.
-In 1993, he succeeded to his father's viscountcy.
+Simon was born in 1940, the only son of John Simon, 2nd Viscount Simon, and his wife Christie Hunt.
+He was educated at Westminster School, at the School of Navigation, University of Southampton and at Sydney Technical College.

+Career

+Simon succeeded to the viscountcy upon the death of his father in 1993 and became a member of the House of Lords.
+He was one of the ninety hereditary peers elected to remain in the House of Lords after the passing of the House of Lords Act 1999 and sat for the Labour Party.

 Lord Simon was President of the Driving Instructors Association from 2000, and of GEM Motoring Assist from 2004.

-He was one of the ninety hereditary peers elected to remain in the House of Lords after the House of Lords Act 1999 and sat for Labour.
-He died on 15 August 2021, at the age of 81.
+Marriage and children

-He was married to Mary Elizabeth Burns from 1969 until her death in 2020.
-They had one daughter.
-The viscountcy became extinct on his death.
+Simon was married to Mary Elizabeth Burns from 1969 until her death in 2020.
+They had one daughter: